Skip to content

 View from a private balcony at Lomas de Tzununa

 However, Lomas also offers a variety of rooms that take full advantage of those views, as well as a pool to cool off in.
 They also have a traditional temascal and host many specialized retreats.
-If you are looking to plan a group trip it is worth checking in with them to see if they can accommodate you.

 Swimming pool at Lomas de Tzununa